-- a. appropriate measures for aircraft protection in the event of a range mishap depend on many factors, such as the type of aircraft in the vicinity and the nature of the aircraft hazard; - b. conditional risk is fundamentally different than pre-flight risk; - c. the definition of aircraft hazard areas in the event of a range mishap is a topic where range safety practices and technology advances are evolving 140; and - d. specific RCC limits could stifle innovation in this important area.
+- b. conditional risk is fundamentally different than pre-flight risk; - c. the definition of aircraft hazard areas in the event of a range mishap is a topic where range safety practices and technology advances are evolving144; and - d. specific RCC limits could stifle innovation in this important area.